Diogo-Rossi/vscode-settings-switcher/README.md

    will appear in your command palette showing the groups of settings to choose.
    Then, if you choose a group that has the passed definition in its list, the definition will be applied directly.
 If not, the settings will cycle through the definitions of any other chosen group.
-Because of that, the second list of the default command call will not appear.
+So, the second list of the default command call will not appear.

 ## Credits